 The Observers (Trainers)

 The training section of the group is run by volunteer members who are there to promote approved advanced riding techniques as detailed by the IAM.
 Training to become an Observer involves on-road sessions and classroom studies which ends with written exams to become a qualified IAM Observer.
 This qualification is reinforced by an observed road test every three years.
 All Observers give their time freely except for a contribution from the Associate towards their petrol and running expenses.
 Currently £10.00 per training rideout.

 The Associate (You)

 All observed runs are on a one-to-one basis and consist of briefing and discussion sessions and observed runs.
 Runs are typically up to 50 miles or 2 to 3 hours.
 The Observers will give as much help and encouragement as possible but it’s up to you (the Associate) to study and practice between observed runs.
-Good knowledge of 'The Highway Code’ and 'How to be a better rider' handbook is essential.
+Good knowledge of 'The Highway Code’ and ‘Advanced Rider Course’ handbook is essential.
 Another worthwhile read is 'Motorcycle Roadcraft: The Police Rider's Handbook to Better Motorcycling'.
 Always bring your license to an observed run and your bike must be road legal.
 Your Observer may cancel a session if he/she feels that your bike is unsafe for use on the road or if you are not suitably clothed.

 How does it work?